vcflib/vcflib/README.md

 ### vcffixup

+Count the allele frequencies across alleles present in each record in the VCF file.
+(Similar to vcftools --freq.)

 Uses genotypes from the VCF file to correct AC (alternate allele count), AF (alternate allele frequency), NS (number of called), in the VCF records.
 For
 example: